 - Difficulty: Easy

-9. Hidden Canyon (Not Advised)
+9. Hidden Canyon (Not Advised for Beginners)

 - Distance: 3 miles round trip